 - The Excluded tab.

 The part that most people struggle with is the ambiguity of some of the error descriptions.
 The “Submitted URL has crawl issues” error, for example, has at least a hundred possible causes.
-Similarly, the report may say that there are redirect errors, which means that the redirect for that page is not working properly.
+Similarly, the report may say that there are redirect errors, which means that the redirect for that page is not working correctly.
 That kind of ambiguity makes many indexing errors incredibly challenging for business owners to diagnose by themselves, let alone fix them.

-One error that is easy enough for a beginner to fix is, “submitted URL not found *404)” which means that the page is not being found.
+One error that is easy enough for a beginner to fix is “submitted URL not found *404)” which means that the page is not being found.
 Before you roll up your sleeves and dive into it, check the URL on a browser to verify that the page is down.

-If the page is outdated such as a page for a product that you no longer sell, simply leave it as is and Google will deindex it in due course.
+If the page is outdated, such as a page for a product that you no longer sell, simply leave it as is, and Google will deindex it in due course.
 The second option is to redirect that 404 pages to something like a page with closely related products.

 How to Make Sure Your Web Page Is Displaying Correctly with Google Search Console